FAQs for Authors

 Please be aware that a positive reviewer critique does not necessarily imply an overall positive judgment.
 Quite often, reviewers present a more negative judgment and more outspoken arguments to reject the paper in the confidential comments to the editors than in the comments to the authors.

 A: Shortly after the final files of an accepted paper are submitted, the information of the paper—title, authors, abstract, etc.—will be automatically added to PubMed and a PMID will be assigned.
-After the paper is published, this information will be updated accordingly.
+Or you can submit your paper at https://www.nihms.nih.gov/db/sub.cgi.
+After the paper appears in print, this information will be updated accordingly.

 The authors of an accepted paper can submit the paper to PubMed Central.
 Currently, only method C—the author or a delegate deposits the final peer-reviewed manuscript into the NIH Manuscript Submission system (NIHMS)—is available to TMI papers.
 Please visit https://publicaccess.nih.gov/Methods-C-D-BP for more information.